BalaSharvesh1/CodeAlpha_translator_app/README.md

 A user-friendly and efficient language translation tool developed using **Python** and **Streamlit**.
 This application allows users to input text, select source and target languages, and receive real-time translations using the **Google Translate API via Deep Translator**.

-> 🎓 Developed as Task 1 for the CodeAlpha Internship by [rk-srinath](https://github.com/rk-srinath)
+> 🎓 Developed as Task 1 for the CodeAlpha Internship by [Bala Sharvesh](https://github.com/BalaSharvesh1)

 ---